List of Boy Meets World characters: Eric Matthews

 Eric Randall Matthews (Will Friedle) is the elder brother of Cory, Morgan, and Joshua Matthews.
 He began the show as a suave, popular young man, who constantly went out on dates.
 He was originally portrayed as the stereotypical elder brother.
 Eric's character changed mid-series from preppy elder brother to "crazy, moronic brother".
-During the fourth season, Eric takes a year off from school when he doesn't get into a college of his choice.
+Eric often plays off his hero and mentor, Mr. Feeny.
+Though Eric and Feeny are not originally seen as having a close relationship, the two develop a bond.